w3c/wot-discovery/explainer/Explainer.md

 ### Exploration Mechanisms
 Exploration mechanisms come in two different forms: directories and self-description.
-Both of these are HTTP-based RESTful web services and support existing mechanisms for authentication, authorization, and secure transport.
+Both of these have HTTP-based RESTful web services and support existing mechanisms for authentication, authorization, and secure transport.

 A WoT Thing Description Directory (TDD) is an HTTP-based Thing itself.